City of Anaheim v. Angels Baseball LP: Aftermath

-Despite the legal victory, the team only uses its full name on official press releases and its website, and continues to market itself without direct reference to location wherever possible.
+Despite the legal victory, the team only used the full name on official press releases and website, and continued to market itself without direct reference to location wherever possible.
 Neither "Los Angeles" nor "Anaheim" appears on the team's uniforms or officially licensed merchandise or promotional materials; "Angels" or "Angels Baseball" are used instead.
 Major League Baseball and the national media have recognized the name change from the beginning, and team ownership correctly predicted that the national media and the general public would drop "of Anaheim" out of convenience and refer to the team as simply the "Los Angeles Angels."
-And, prior to the 2016 season, the Angels officially dropped “of Anaheim” from their name.
+Prior to the 2016 season, the Angels officially dropped "of Anaheim" from their name.

 Despite the prolonged legal battle, organized fan resistance to the new name subsided long before the appellate court ruling.

 The name controversy and the city's suit and boycott did little to quell fan enthusiasm for the team, as Angel Stadium consistently drew over 3.3 million fans through its gates each season from 2004 to 2008.
 It also had little to no impact on the team's on-field performance—they won four American League West division titles over the same timespan, marking the most successful era in franchise history.
 The controversy also did little to negatively impact the perception of team ownership around the league, as evidenced by the Angels being selected to host the 2010 All-Star Game, with MLB Commissioner Bud Selig calling the Angels a "model franchise."

 In 2007, the Angels' name change was the inspiration for the independent minor league Long Beach Armada baseball team's tongue-in-cheek name change to the Long Beach Armada of Los Angeles of California of the United States of North America Including Barrow, Alaska.

 The "Truth in Sports Advertising Act"

 On February 22, 2005, California state assemblyman Tom Umberg introduced a truth in advertising bill (AB 1041) in the State Assembly.
 If signed into law, the "Truth in Sports Advertising Act" would have required the Angels to disclose on all tickets and promotional materials that the team's home is Anaheim, not Los Angeles, unless Anaheim or Orange County exempted the franchise from the requirement.
 On May 16, 2005, the bill passed the California Assembly by a margin of 52–17 and was sent to the California State Senate where, on May 26, 2005, it was referred to the Business, Professions and Economic Development Committee.

-State Senate hearings scheduled on June 7 and June 27, 2005 were cancelled at the request of Assemblyman Umberg.
+State Senate hearings scheduled on June 7 and June 27, 2005, were cancelled at the request of Assemblyman Umberg.
 On July 11, 2005, the hearing was postponed indefinitely by the Senate committee, effectively killing the bill.